-- Development within the AONB will not normally be acceptable.
-The safeguarding of the rural, unspoilt and tranquil nature of the South Devon AONB is of the highest priority to the Parish community and development within the AONB will only be considered under exceptional circumstances, together with a clear demonstration of significant community benefit. - Development should reflect the rural character of Brixton parish; be appropriate to the setting and be limited to conserve the independent identity of Brixton village. - Development that utilises pre-developed (brownfield) sites should be given priority over agricultural land. - Suitable sites for the provision of off-street resident and visitor parking within Brixton village settlement boundary to be identified.
+- Development within the South Devon National Landscape will not normally be acceptable.
+The safeguarding of the rural, unspoilt and tranquil nature of the SDNL is of the highest priority to the Parish community and development within the SDNL will only be considered under exceptional circumstances, together with a clear demonstration of significant community benefit. - Development should reflect the rural character of Brixton parish; be appropriate to the setting and be limited to conserve the independent identity of Brixton village. - Development that utilises pre-developed (brownfield) sites should be given priority over agricultural land. - Suitable sites for the provision of off-street resident and visitor parking within Brixton village settlement boundary to be identified.

-ENVIRONMENT AND LANDSCAPE

-\leq

-ENVIRONMENTAL HABITAT MAP: Priority Habitats DEFRA MAGiC Map Env Map 1
+Map/Data Source: magic.defra.gov.uk

-3.1 Brixton Parish, situated within the South Hams District has historically been a rural, agricultural, area and it borders both the busy and growing city of Plymouth and the developing new town of Sherford, which alone will comprise 5,500 houses, employment areas, schools and shops.

-3.2 The environment and landscape are characterised by the impact of long term agriculture which has provided productive farm land, both arable and grazing, together with peaceful parkland, which is part of the historic country estate of Kitley.
-The South Devon Area of Outstanding Natural Beauty (AONB) lies to the south on the A379 and includes the tranquil estuary of the River Yealm.

-3.3 Steer Point on the River Yealm has been designated as a:

-- Special Area of Conservation (SAC) for marine habitat (under European Regulations); - Site of Special Scientific Interest (SSSI) for marine species; - Site of Special Interest (SSI) for geology within Steer Point Quarry.

-3.4 The southern boundary of Brixton Parish along the River Yealm and Cofflete Creek is part of Devon's Undeveloped Coast, Heritage Coast and contains County Wildlife Sites and Ancient Woodlands.
+- 3.1 Brixton Parish, situated within the South Hams District has historically been a rural, agricultural, area and it borders both the busy and growing city of Plymouth and the developing new town of Sherford, which alone will comprise 5,500 houses, employment areas, schools and shops. - 3.2 The environment and landscape are characterised by the impact of long term agriculture which has provided productive farm land, both arable and grazing, together with peaceful parkland, which is part of the historic country estate of Kitley.
+The South Devon National Landscape (SDNL) lies to the south on the A379 and includes the tranquil estuary of the River Yealm. - 3.3 Steer Point on the River Yealm has been designated as a: - Special Area of Conservation (SAC) for marine habitat (under European Regulations); - Site of Special Scientific Interest (SSSI) for marine species; - Site of Special Interest (SSI) for geology within Steer Point Quarry. - 3.4 The southern boundary of Brixton Parish along the River Yealm and Cofflete Creek is part of Devon's Undeveloped Coast, Heritage Coast and contains County Wildlife Sites and Ancient Woodlands.